-Jun 2005 Operating Officer (in charge of quality and certification) Jun 2010 Managing Officer Nov 2014 Executive Vice President and Director of Honda R&D Co., Ltd. Apr 2015 President and Representative Director (resigned in March 2016) Jun 2015 Senior Managing Officer and Director of Honda Motor Co., Ltd. (resigned in June 2016) Jun 2018 Outside Director of Seven Bank, Ltd. (current position) Jun 2019 Outside Director of Hitachi Metals, Ltd. (current position) Reasons for appointment The Company determined that Mr. Fukuo will contribute to the management of the Company as well as the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness, by reflecting his abundant experience and in-depth knowledge in the automobile industry, to which our products are mainly supplied, obtained as the head of quality and certification of Honda Motor Co., Ltd. and as a corporate manager of the company and its group companies, from a nore objective standpoint as Outside Director
+Jun 2005 Operating Officer (in charge of quality and certification) Jun 2010 Managing Officer

+Apr 2014 Senior Managing Officer Nov 2014 Executive Vice President and Director of Honda R&D Co., Ltd.

+Apr 2015 President and Representative Director (resigned in March 2016) Jun 2015 Senior Managing Officer and Director of Honda Motor Co., Ltd. (resigned in June 2016) Jun 2018 Outside Director of Seven Bank, Ltd. (current position)

+Jun 2019 Outside Director of Hitachi Metals, Ltd. (current position)

+The Company determined that Mr. Fukuo will contribute to the management of the Company as well as the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness, by reflecting his abundant experience and in-depth knowledge in the automobile industry, to which our products are mainly supplied, obtained as the head of quality and certification of Honda Motor Co., Ltd. and as a corporate manager of the company and its group companies, from a more objective standpoint as Outside Director.
+He will continue to play suitable roles as a member of the Nominating Committee, Audit Committee, and Compensation Committee from an objective standpoint in order for these committees to perform their functions.
+We expect him to lead the Nominating Committee and the Compensation Committee by becoming the Chairperson of both comm

+Mitsuaki Nishiyama

-Mitsuaki Nishiyama Attendance at meetings Board of Directors: (Appointed in June 2020)
+Attendance at meetings oard of Directors: 13/13 meetings Nominating Committee 4/4 meetings Compensation Committee 5/5 meetings

-Apr 1979 Joined Hitachi, Ltd. Apr 2008 General Manager of Finance Department I Apr 2011 Executive Officer and CEO of Hitachi Cable Ltd. Jun 2012 Executive Officer, CFO, and Director Apr 2013 Vice President and Executive Officer, CEO, CPO, and Director (resigned in June 2013) Jul 2013 Vice President and Managing Officer, President of Cable Materials Company, and Deputy General Manager of Corporate Export Regulation Office of Hitachi Metals, Ltd. Apr 2014 Vice President and Executive Officer, Chief Financial Officer, and General Manager of Finance Center, Human Resources & General Administration Center and Information Systems Center (resigned in March 2015) Apr 2015 Vice President and Executive Officer of Hitachi, Ltd.
+Apr 1979 Joined Hitachi, Ltd.

+Apr 2008 General Manager of Finance Department I Apr 2011 Executive Officer and CFO of Hitachi Cable, Ltd.

+Jun 2012 Executive Officer, CFO, and Director Apr 2013 Vice President and Executive Officer, CFO, CPO, and Director (resigned in June 2013)

+Jul 2013 Vice President and Managing Officer, President of Cable Materials Company, and Deputy General Manager of Corporate Export Regulation Office of Hitachi Metals, Ltd.

+Apr 2014 Vice President and Executive Officer, Chief Financial Officer, and General Manager of Finance Center, Human Resources & General Administration Center and Information Systems Center (resigned in

+March 2015)

+Apr 2015 Vice President and Executive Officer of Hitachi, Ltd.

+Jun 2015 Outside Director of Hitachi Transport System, Ltd. (resigned in June 2016)

+Apr 2016 Representative Executive Officer, Senior Vice President and Executive Officer, and CFO of Hitachi, Ltd.

+(resigned in March 2020)

+Apr 2020 Representative Executive Officer, Chairperson and Chief Executive Officer of Hitachi Metals, Ltd. Jun 2020 Representative Executive Officer, Chairperson, President and Chief Executive Officer, General Manager of position)

+Advanced Metals Division and Director

-Jun 2015 Outside Director of Hitachi Transport System, Ltd. (resigned in June 2016) Apr 2016 Representative Executive Officer, Senior Vice President and Executive Officer, and CFO of Hitachi, Ltd. (resigned in March 2020) Apr 2020 Representative Executive Officer, Chairperson and Chief Executive Officer of Hitachi Metals, Ltd. Jun 2020 Representative Executive Officer, Chairperson, President and Chief Executive Officer, General Manager of Advanced Metals Division and Director (current position) Reasons for appointment The Company determined that Mr. Nishiyama will contribute to the strengthening of the decision-making function of the Board of Directors and enhancing its effectiveness as a board member, by having him share information of business execution divisions with the Board of Directors and by leveraging his abundant experience and in-depth knowledge obtained as head of accounting division at Hitachi Ltd., as head of finance division and the Cable Materials business at the Company, and at the helm of executive management of the Company as Chairperson from April 2020 and Chairperson and President from June 2020.
+Apr 2021 Representative Executive Officer, Chairperson, President and Chief Executive Officer and Director (current

+Reasons for appointment

+The Company determined that Mr. Nishiyama will contribute to the strengthening of the decision-making function of the Board of Directors and enhancing its effectiveness as a board member, by having him share information of business execution divisions with the Board of Directors and by leveraging his abundant experience and in-depth knowledge obtained as head of finance division at Hitachi Ltd., as head of finance division and the Cable Materials business at the Company, and at the helm of executive management of the Company as Chairperson from April 2020 and Chairperson and President from June 2020.